 A Roman fort on Hadrian’s Wall has become part of the National Heritage Collection following a generous gift by a Northumberland landowner.

 Carrawburgh Roman Fort is one of 16 forts along the 73-mile long Hadrian’s Wall, and is now in the care of English Heritage after being donated by Jennifer du Cane.

 As the last fort to be built on Hadrian’s Wall, forming an additional stronghold between Chesters and Housesteads, Carrawburgh housed a garrison of approximately 500 soldiers – first from South West France, later from Southern Belgium – responsible for defending the frontier of the Roman Empire from the tribes to the north.
 Nearby stands the Roman temple to the god Mithras, built by the soldiers based at Carrawburgh.

-Jennifer Du Cane’s family had owned Carrawburgh since 1950, but has now decided to donate the site to the nation.
-She has been supported by the specialist rural and agricultural team at law firm Sintons, which acted on her behalf.
+Carrawburgh had been owned by Jennifer Du Cane’s family since 1950 but she has now decided to donate the site to the nation.
+She has been supported by the specialist rural and agricultural team at law firm Sintons, who acted on her behalf

-Tom Wills, a Fellow of the Agricultural Law Association, advised Jennifer, and was supported by a team including rural specialist Saffron Sinclair and private client senior associate Paul Collingwood.
+Tom Wills, a Fellow of the Agricultural Law Association, advised Jennifer Du Cane, supported by a team including rural specialist Saffron Sinclair and private client senior associate Paul Collingwood.

-“Carrawburgh Roman Fort is part of our regional and national history and is visited by thousands of people from around the world every year.
-Jennifer has taken a most benevolent step in gifting this site to the nation, enabling it to be preserved and enjoyed for the years ahead,” Tom says.
+“Carrawburgh Roman Fort is part of our regional and national history and is visited by thousands of visitors from around the world every year.
+Jennifer has taken a most benevolent step in gifting this site to the nation, enabling it to be preserved and enjoyed for the years ahead,” Tom said.

 “As specialist advisors to landowners, with years of experience in the most complex of matters, we are delighted to be able to secure this transfer of ownership of such a historically-significant site for our client.”